National Information Processing Institute: Scope of Activities

 OPI PIB supports the development of Polish science and higher education by providing advanced digital tools, conducting reliable research and analysis, and fostering the development of research infrastructure.
 The Institute’s experts conduct research technical IT and communication, as well as in social sciences.

 OPI PIB develops modern software primarily for the science and higher education sector.
 Integrating technology with the data that the institute processes enables more effective management of the sector and helps align education offerings with labour market demand and student expectations.

 OPI PIB also creates innovative solutions using artificial intelligence and is actively involved in the development of digital medicine.
 It is one of the leading centres in the development of cutting-edge AI-based solutions.
 Its tools are recognised not only in Poland, but also in other EU member states.

 The Institute’s experts prepare comprehensive reports and analyses in business analytics, the sociology of science, and scientometrics.
 These reports are characterised by the reliability and completeness of their data.
 This makes them valuable tools in the implementation of evidence-based higher education policy.

 Researchers at OPI PIB also conduct advanced studies on human–computer interaction (HCI).
 Their findings are essential in the creation of more intuitive, accessible, and user-centered technologies.
 HCI studies contribute to greater efficiency, comfort, and user satisfaction in interactions with digital systems.

-As the concept of lifelong learning becomes increasingly relevant and online education becomes a daily reality, OPI PIB delivers state-of-the-art technologies and expert knowledge in e-learning.
-It offers massive open online courses (MOOCs) in various disciplines, in addition to conducting training in online course design and methodology.
+The OPI PIB provides online education and training in e-learning.
+It offers massive open online courses (MOOCs) in various disciplines and provides training in online course design and methodology.

 OPI PIB also manages the distribution of European Union funds that are dedicated to the development of research infrastructure in the science sector.
 The institute organises funding competitions, signs funding agreements, settles and monitors projects, identifies irregularities, and conducts evaluations.